iamkubi/pydactyl/README.md

 are passed.
 As a result some endpoints (namely nests) **will break** when upgrading from Pydactyl 1.x to 2.0.

+The 2.1 Pydactyl release introduced an async client and greatly improved websocket support.

 Pull Requests are being accepted and new endpoints will continue to be added.

 If you encounter problems, find APIs that haven't been implemented, or have a